nationalarchives/da-metadata-schema/README.md

 If there is a `file_name_translation` then there must be a `file_name_translation_language`.

 ### Required Schema
-This schema defines the required fields in a metadata file uploaded to TDR
+The [required schema](metadata-schema/requiredSchema.schema.json) defines the required fields in a metadata file uploaded to TDR

 ### Data Load SharePoint Schema